hestiacp/hestiacp/docs/docs/server-administration/backup-restore.md

 ## What is the optimal compression ratio

 The higher the number how better the compression ratio.
-During our testing, we discoverd that zstd level 3 is similar to level 9 for disk space, however it is much faster. zstd level 11 took about the same time, but gave us a smaller size.
+During our testing, we discovered that zstd level 3 is similar to level 9 for disk space, however it is much faster. zstd level 11 took about the same time, but gave us a smaller size.
 Levels higher than 19 should never be used, as zstd then becomes terribly slow.

 ## What kind of protocols are currently supported